DanielFDA/sei-project-3/README.md

 This page would display the items with their name, price and star rating based on the search criteria

-For the show page some of the jsx looked like this:
+For the show page some of the jsx looked like this.

 ```js
 <>